-Next we recorded in the bass guitar.
-These were recorded by Michael Smith. we use the reamping process which has become popular of late.
+Next up, we had to record the bass guitar.
+These were recorded by Michael Smith.
+We make the reamping process which has become popular of late.
 This involves capturing a clean DI signal from the instrument and then playing that signal back through an amp later on.
 We’d mic up the amp and record the played-back performance through an amp.
 The benefit of this is having an unlimited amount of time to make adjustments on the amp once the performance has already been captured.
 This method was pioneered by Joe Satriani and it is very effective.
 It takes a lot of pressure off of the instrument player, it’s a lot easier to edit it later on as well as a clean signal does better with edits than an amplified one generally.
 The electric guitars were done by several people, Tadro, Jake B, Adrian, and Vinnie.
 These guys did a great job and much of this was done using the reamping process.
-The electric guitars are so important in filling out the sonic scape of the album, I love how organic they are, especially the various drones, delays and such, they add a lot to the sound.
-I recorded the acoustics myself, I had about 10 different acoustics to choose from when I was recording and chose what guitar to use depending on what I thought the song needed.
+The electric guitars are so important in filling out the sonic scape of the album, especially the various drones, delays and such, they add a lot to the sound.
+I played the acoustic guitars for the album using a range of different guitars depending on the sonic requirements.
 We used a combo of the Neumann 102 and an Oktava 012 for the acoustic recording, we did the same for the viola recording which was all played by Helen, with virtual strings in the mix as well.

 Keys, Piano, Glock and Melodica

 Anthony recorded the various keys for the album.
-At first we recorded everything midi on his keyboard, but listening back, Adrian and I felt that the songs would benefit from a strong grand piano recording.
+At first we recorded everything midi on his keyboard, but listening back, some of us felt that the songs would benefit from a strong, grand piano recording.
 We didn’t have immediate access to one but a local church was willing to loan us theirs for a few hours and we took them up on this offer.
-Because of the ‘in and out’ nature of the recording situation we used my Focusrite Scarlett 18i8 inteface, with some decent outboard preamps and fantastic ribbon mics.
-Somehow, despite the rush, despite the fact that I accidentally left the microphones at home and had to rush home just as we were let into the building, we got it done, only by the grace of God.
+Because of the ‘in and out’ nature of the recording situation we used a Focusrite Scarlett 18i8 inteface, with some decent outboard preamps and fantastic ribbon mics.
+Somehow, despite the rush, despite the fact that an un-named person (me) accidentally left the microphones at home and had to rush home just as we were let into the building, we got it done, only by the grace of God.
 It shouldn’t have worked out but some how it did.
-The piano became a feature of the album, partly because of Anthony’s amazing playing but also because of the quality of the grand piano recording, it sounds awesome and I am very thankful to EBC for allowing us to use it.
+The piano became a feature of the album, partly because of Anthony’s amazing playing but also because of the quality of the grand piano recording, it sounds awesome (Thanks to EBC for allowing us to use it!).
 Anthony also recorded a few other little bits and pieces with some AKGs, both the Glockenspiel and the Melodica, two staples of our recordings thus far.
-I love these somewhat cutesy instruments, we don’t want to take ourselves too seriously and I think these instruments have a way of lightening things up and making it feel like something kids could be involved with and enjoy.
-I am told that this is true as well, that kids seem to really like our music and I take that as a compliment.
+We use these somewhat cutesy instruments, because we don’t want to take ourselves too seriously and these instruments have a way of lightening things up and making it feel like something kids could be involved with and enjoy.
+This has been consistant feedback, that kids seem to really like our music which I think is a good thing.

-These are generally difficult although I really enjoyed the vocal recording process this time round.
-I think I get more comfortable with it each time.
-We recorded all my vocals in one session.
-This was important because I happened to be going to America for an entire month very soon after this, but I am quite happy with how they turned out.
+Vocals are generally difficult although although we we able to get through them pretty smoothly and at pace this time around.
+We recorded all of my vocals in one session.
+This was important because I happened to be going to America for an entire month very soon after this.
 Sophie did really well with her vocals as well and put in the hard yards recording a song again on a different day to make sure it was just right.
 The backup vocals were recorded by many people from our church, individually, as a choir, and as a congregation.
-We even got a chance to record our CityLight Kids, for the opening of Declare, something I am most proud of.
-It seems like the things which were the hardest work ended up being the most worthwhile.
+We even got a chance to record our CityLight Kids, for the opening of Declare.
+The things which were the hardest work ended up being the most worthwhile.